akshayrajpk/Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

-## Run Both Backend And Froentend Serverc
+## Run Both Backend And Froentend Server

 Run `npm run all-servers` for dev server and express server.
 Navigate to `http://localhost:4200/`.
 Express server will run at `http://localhost:5000/`.
 ## Development server